-Lightship No. 83 “Swiftsure” is one of the oldest lightships in the country and the only one to have her original steam engines.
+Lightship No. 83 “Swiftsure” is the oldest lightship in the country and the only one to have her original steam engine.
 A lightship acts as a lighthouse and is used locations unsuitable for lighthouse construction.
 The 129-foot ship is a National Historic Landmark and is on the Washington State Heritage Register.
 The Lightship No. 83 has made its home in many ports, and has had many names — first “Blunts Reef,” then “San Francisco,” then “Relief,” and finally “Swiftsure,” in the tradition of assuming the name of the nearest lightship station.
 Today, Northwest Seaport is in the process of a restoration project that includes replacing the wooden deck and restoring the electrical system.
 The Lightship is open for public viewing from wharf 24 hours per day.

 Length: 129 feet, Beam: 28 feet 6 inches, Draft: 12 feet 6 inches